Kay-ddggxh/woohoo-haiku/README.md

 The option to filter haikus by tagname was implemented following this [Codemy tutorial](https://www.youtube.com/watch?v=2MkULPXXXLk&ab_channel=Codemy.com).
 The UI for this functionality was altered to display in the form of a button group rather than nav links.

+**Main page pagination**

+The code to add conditional pagination to the ``index`` template, including page navigation links was taken as Django and Bootstrap boilerplate from [Code Institute source code](https://github.com/Code-Institute-Solutions/Django3blog/blob/master/06_creating_our_first_view/templates/index.html).
+Styling was customised.

 ## Bugs